MAshrafM/Rails_12_in_12/r12_Muse/README.md

 - Simple CRUD for Posts and Comments.
 - Using Devise for Login System.
 - Using HAML and Custom CSS.
+- Paperclip to upload images
+- Likes/Dislike using votable

 Final Show Case